The Ultimate Resource for Finding and Keeping Volunteers You Can Count On

 You can’t fill a slot if you don’t know what it is.
 You don’t need another warm body.
 Visualize the results you want.
 Dream a little.
 How many people?
 What kind of gifts?

-Click here to find out why Writing Job Descriptions for Your Volunteers will actually save you time an energy!
+Click here to find out how Writing Job Descriptions for Your Volunteers will save you time, frustration, and energy!

 2: Create some intrigue